fhardison/lgpsi-melethma/README.md

 ## Thoughts on building questions

 1. Follow the schema above.
 2. Read through the chapter of LGPSI and identify new words, endings, and sentences.
 Mark those in some way.
 3. Draft questions that ask about those things and group them into the three sections.

-Currently I'm reading throught the chapter and bolding the new things.
+Currently I'm reading through the chapter and bolding the new things.
 Then I copy the sentence I want to use to build a question from LGPSI (to save typing and messing up accents).
 For word completion questions, I'm using `--` to mark the blank in the word.
 For questions that ask the reader to supply the whole word I mark the blank with `---`.